Craziness: The History of Mankind (Part Two)

 The Seeker's Dilemma

-The seeker's craziness is the recognition that the world is not coherent, that teachers, coaches, and leaders often contradict themselves, and that the systems they serve may be flawed.
+The seeker can find the world's craziness in the realization that the human kingdom has always been incoherent, that teachers, coaches, and leaders often contradict themselves, and that the systems they serve may be flawed.
 However, the dilemma is this: without teachers, there is no knowledge; without coaches, there is no discipline; without leaders, there is no direction.
-The seeker cannot escape their influence and attempts to inspire through illusions created by an unreasonable emotional imagination.
-The seeker's only move is: Learn to navigate their contradictions through self-development.
+The seeker does not look to escape humanity's current collective influence and attempts to inspire the world through illusions created by unreasonable emotional imaginations.

 Toward Integration